 § 8.19 Delegating Judicial Authority to an Attorney for the Minor Child or Guardian ad Litem is Prohibited

-Despite the fact that child advocates often find themselves mediating or arbitrating issues between conflicted parents in an attempt to resolve or reduce conflicts, such decision-making authority may not be sanctioned in court orders, if it represents a final non-reviewable decision.
+Even though child advocates often find themselves mediating or arbitrating issues between conflicted parents in an attempt to resolve or reduce conflicts, such decision-making authority may not be sanctioned in court orders, if it represents a final non-reviewable decision.
 Nashid v.
 Andrawis, 83 Conn.
 App.
 115 (2004).
 The prohibition is against the child’s representative making the decision absent agreement of the parents.
 Weinstein v.
 Weinstein, 18 Conn.
 App.
 622 (1989).
 However, there is nothing preventing the attorney for the minor child or the guardian ad litem from mediating between the parties to attempt to resolve the dispute, unless he or she is specifically excluded in the enumerated duties from mediating between the parties.
 A guardian ad litem who is tasked with holding passports, accessing the online e-mails between the parties, receiving copies of the child’s phone bills, investigating, mediating and making recommendations is not an improper delegation of judicial authority.
 Thunelius v.
 Posacki, 193 Conn.
 App.
 666 (2019).
 In many cases, giving the guardian ad litem or another neutral person the ability of acting in this fashion is designed to keep the parties out of court.
 A parent given the ability to modify the parenting schedule was not an improper delegation of judicial authority since the right to visitation was not affected.
 Lehane v.
 Murray, 215 Conn.
 App.
 305 (2022).

 #Comment Begins